|KM Abraham, PhD||Northeastern University; E-KEM Sciences|

 |Dalin Hu||Highpower Intl Inc|

-2004~2010, PhD in polymer science, Institute of chemistry Chinese Academy of Science
+2004~2010, PhD in polymer science, Institute of chemistry Chiness Acdemicy of Science

 2014~2017, Principal Eng. in Huawei, for battery test center in consumer BG

-2018~now, Vice president of Research Institute in Highpower International
+2018-NOW, Vice president of in Highpower, for Research Institute

 |Brett Huhman||US Naval Research Lab|

 Brett M. Huhman received the BS and MS degrees from the University of Missouri, Columbia, in 2003 and 2006, respectively, and a PhD from Virginia Tech in 2017, all in electrical engineering.
-From 2005 to 2007 he was with L3-Titan Pulsed Sciences Division at the Naval Research Laboratory, Washington, DC.
-In 2007, he joined the Pulsed Power Physics Branch of the Plasma Physics Division at NRL.
+In 2007, he joined the Pulsed Power Physics Branch of the Plasma Physics Division at NRL, in the Electromagnetic Launcher and Advanced Systems Section.
 He has published nearly 100 conference and refereed journal articles in a variety of venues and topics as first and secondary author.
-In January 2011 he received his Professional Engineer License in Electrical and Electronics Engineering.
-He received the 2011 Award for Group Achievement for his work on the railgun program, and was the recipient of the NRL Edison Memorial Scholarship Training Program.
+In January 2011 he received his Professional Engineer License in Electrical and Electronics Engineering, and is registered in the District of Columbia.
+He received the Award for Group Achievement for his work on the railgun program in 2011 and 2019.

 |James Kaschmitter||SpectraPower LLC|